menu

 Demographics

 The people who call Modoc home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Modoc residents report their race to be White.
-Important ancestries of people in Modoc include Irish, French, German, English, and Dutch.
+Important ancestries of people in Modoc include Irish, French, English, German, and Dutch.

 The most common language spoken in Modoc is English.
 Other important languages spoken here include Spanish and African languages.